Item #1

 Conference of the United Methodist Church joined with other mid-state United

-of the United Methodist Church.
-The name
+United Methodist Church.
+The name of the

-and ministry in Pennsylvania.
-The previous
+in Pennsylvania.
+The previous week on

-the Western Pennsylvania Conference.
-The
+Pennsylvania Conference.
+The following

-become the Eastern Pennsylvania Conference.
+Eastern Pennsylvania Conference.
+In

-Erie, Genesee, Philadelphia, Pittsburgh, and Susquehanna.
+Genesee, Philadelphia, Pittsburgh, and Susquehanna.

 On June 4, 2009, the Central